 - Owns more than 5% of the employer,

 - Owns more than 1% of the employer and has annual compensation of more than $150,000, or

 Key employee status is used to determine how employees are categorized for the top-heavy test, which measures whether plan assets are concentrated in the accounts of business owners or officers of the company earning a certain amount of compensation.
 A plan is top-heavy if more than 60% of its assets are held in the accounts of key employees.
 The determination is made as of the last day of the preceding plan year (December 31 for a calendar-year plan).
-If the plan fails the top-heavy test as of December 31, 2021, it will be considered top-heavy for 2022 and the employer may be required to make a contribution for non-key employees.
+If the plan fails the top-heavy test as of December 31, 2022, it will be considered top-heavy for 2023 and the employer may be required to contribute for non-key employees.

 Taxable Wage Base – The taxable wage base is the maximum amount of an employee’s compensation that is subject to Social Security tax.
 This limit is also used when allocating certain employer contributions in retirement plans that use the permitted disparity contribution formula (also known as Social Security integration).
 The taxable wage base limit is calculated and released by the Social Security Administration.

 - Review the COLAs each year with their payroll staff or provider to make sure all necessary adjustments are made and confirm that the correct definition of compensation is being used for plan operations.

 - Analyze last year’s nondiscrimination testing results to determine whether changes to the groups of employees classified as HCEs or key employees could affect this year’s tests.

 - Communicate the contribution limit increases to plan participants to encourage stronger retirement savings.